spenceforce/pdb-attach/README.md

 ```

 ## Usage ##

+> :warning: pdb-attach uses sockets to communicate with the running process where `pdb` is actually being executed.
+While the window to connect to that process is very small, there is always the possibility that a bad actor that has access to your machine can connect to that port before you do.
+Since `pdb` is an interactive session with the process, this would give them the ability to inspect the source code of the running process, modify state of the running process, and **_run python code as you!_** That is bad and now you've been warned.
+>
+> Having said that, there are a few planned features that can mitigate this problem.
+> 1. Using a secret key known to the running process and the user so that only messages signed with that key will be executed.
+> 1. Modifying `pdb` such that it can only inspect the state of the program and execute the program as-is.
+Granted a bad actor could still read the source code and the state of the program, but they would not be able to change the state of the program or run arbitrary python code.

 `pdb_attach` must be imported and set up in the python program of interest in order for a user to attach to the running program.